 Can you give us an example of one of your humanistic designs?

 If poetry is about love.
-And art is about love.
-And theatre is about love.
-And if opera is about love...
+And art, theatre and if opera is about love...
 Why do we think design is about functionality?”

 Price tag notwithstanding, how do you add value to an object?

 It’s not rocket science.
 Fundamentally, it’s easy, although not yet ubiquitous.
 If you have something that you really like, that you have searched for and found, that does what other objects do but you wouldn’t want to swap it, then you have found added value.
 If you have something in your house and you don’t care if you have it, would you trade it for another version that does the same thing?
 If so – I’m sorry – either you shouldn’t have bought it to begin with, or it has miserably failed to live up to its promise.

 What would you save from a burning house?